Point scores 3 PP goals in 1:31, Lightning beat Penguins 4-3

+PITTSBURGH (AP) - The Pittsburgh Penguins filled the penalty box in a hurry.
+Brayden Point loaded up the net with pucks at a rapid pace, too.

-PITTSBURGH (AP) - Brayden Point scored three straight power-play goals in 1:31 - the sixth-fastest three goals in NHL history - and the Tampa Bay Lightning beat the Pittsburgh Penguins 4-3 on Thursday night.
+Point scored three straight power-play goals in 1:31 - the sixth-fastest three goals in NHL history - and the Lightning beat the Pittsburgh Penguins 4-3 on Thursday night.

+"That's a first for me," Point said.
+"They told me after the game, so it's pretty cool.
+Guys made good plays and I was able to score."

-Billy Mosienko holds the record, scoring three times in 21 seconds for Chicago against New York in 1952.
-Point's 91-second burst was the second-fastest three goals since 1967-68.
+Bill Mosienko holds the record, scoring three times in 21 seconds for Chicago against New York in 1952.
+Point's 91-second burst was the first NHL hat trick of his career and the second-fastest three goals since 1967-68.

+"It's great to see because he's such a hard worker and he plays the game the right way," Lightning coach Jon Cooper said.
+"You like to see those guys get rewarded and he was tonight."

+Pittsburgh took three penalties in 10 seconds in the final minute of the first period.
+Point's first power-play goal came with 2.7 seconds left in the first.
+He scored twice in the first 1:28 of the second period, finishing two slick one-touch passing sequences with one-timers.

 Pittsburgh star Sidney Crosby sat out after sustaining an upper-body injury Tuesday night at New Jersey.
 Coach Mike Sullivan confirmed the injury is not a concussion, and Crosby is considered day-to-day, but will likely miss a week.